Celtic fans' title joy 'priceless' for Postecoglou

 Jota shines again - but is he staying?

-Portuguese winger Jota has been hugely influential for Celtic throughout his loan spell from Benfica this season, and yet again the 23-year-old was talismanic as he assisted both first-half goals that turned the game in the league leaders' favour.
+Portuguese winger Jota has been hugely influential for Celtic throughout his loan spell from Benfica this season, and again the 23-year-old was talismanic as he assisted both first-half goals that turned the game in the league leaders' favour.

 Celtic are eager to secure the permanent services of the forward, who has racked up 12 goals and 14 assists in 38 games, for a reported fee of £6.5m.